Setup jest and write a test in ten minutes or less

 The official docs: https://jestjs.io/docs/en/getting-started

-add config file jest.config.js
+add config file js>jest.config.js

 module.exports = {